tahsinAmin/assign-14/README.md

 - Craeate an .env file by seeing the .env.sample

-4. Encoding and Decoding Tokens:
+- [x] 4.
+Encoding and Decoding Tokens:

-    - [x] Encoding token
+# Points to Remeber
+- When decoding the token, when we're bringing the json vlaues from request body, make sure to use await:
+`const JsonBody = await req.json();`